-Steps to Become An Affiliate
+Steps to Become A Local Program Partner

 The Imagination Library of Washington is thrilled to partner with local organizations to bring the gift of literacy to Washington's early learners and inspire a love of reading and books.
 Below are the necessary steps to launch an Imagination Library program.

 CLICK HERE to download the Affiliate Interest FAQ's.